xaviershay/pacebot/README.md

 Pacebot
 =======

 A bot to hang out in channels where runners frequent.
 Create a new heroku app and push this repository, then configure a slack "Outgoing WebHooks" integration to point at it.
+Pacebot can either work with natural text if confined to a single channel:

     pre> Time for an easy 10 mile! pacebot> 10 mi = 16.1 km